April 13, 2014

 After twelve years as a therapist, it was once more time for a change.
 Kitty did a degree in applied sculpture and a part-time master's degree in creative writing.

-She began making sculptures and had several exhibitions, but then her book Ice Trap was published, became an international best-seller, and opened a new exciting future as a novelist.
+She began making sculptures and had several exhibitions, but then her book Ice Trap was published that became an international best-seller, and opened a new exciting future as a novelist.

 Another divorce followed and in 2003 Kitty settled in Spain, finding a new home in the small community of Jete, Andalucia, where she had two acres of mountain paradise in the Costa Tropical region in the province of Granada.